 Local Policies

-This section is for your library’s job descriptions; vision, mission, and core value statements; policies; board bylaws; strategic plan; other plans.
+This section is for your library’s job descriptions; vision, mission, and core value statements; policies; board bylaws; strategic plan; and other plans.

-• The job description for your library director
+• The job description for your library director.

-• The job descriptions for your library staff members
+• The job descriptions for your library staff members.

-• The job description for your library trustees
+• The job description for your library trustees.

-• 3-D Printer and Maker Policy
+• 3D Printer and Maker Policy

 • Acceptable Conduct Policy (sometimes known as Patron Conduct Policy)

-• Circulation [of Library Materials] Policy or Lending Policy
+• Circulation (of Library Materials) Policy or Lending Policy

 • Collection Development and Management Policy (sometimes known as the Collection Development Policy or Materials Selection Policy)